 Boulders Beach, Simon’s Town

-To top up your marine animals experience in Simon’s Town go for a diving or snorkeling trip with Pisces Divers to see seals and Cow sharks (they are not known to attack divers) the dives are relatively easy dives done at about 12m.
+To top up your marine animals’ experience in Simon’s Town do a snorkeling or a diving trip to see seals and Cow sharks (they are not known to attack divers).
+The dives are relatively easy dives done at about 12m.
 You need at least an open water qualification to do these dives, snorkeling is also possible.
 Diving and snorkeling trips are usually in the morning if you stay overnight in Muizenberg it’s a short drive to the dive shop, about 15km.

 Be aware accommodation in Muizenberg is usually booked long beforehand as there are always many tourists here, especially those near the surf spot.
 If you’re planning to come here rather book in advance.

 - Budget | Stoked Backpackers | 1 Yarmouth | Cape Capsules | African Soul Surfer |

 - Middle price | Duck In on Waters Edge | Marina Views | Bluebottle Guesthouse | The Muize |

 - Luxury | The Gong House | Royal Apartments Muizenberg | Surferscorner Self Catering Apartments |

 Day 2.
 Muizenberg – Betty’s Bay – Hermanus, 134km